-Madrid is a young capital city, for Europe.
-The seat of government was only moved to Madrid in 1561 under Phillip II, from Toledo, and until that point it had only been a provincial center.
-The Moors fortified the city and then the Christians took it back under Alfonso VI in 1083.
+Madrid is a young capital city for Europe.
+The seat of government was only moved to Madrid in 1561 under Phillip II, from Toledo, and until that point, it had only been a provincial center.
+The Moors fortified the city, and then the Christians took it back under Alfonso VI in 1083.
 From that point on, the city was influenced by the Bourbons, the Hapsburg’s and the Italians.
-From the time it became the capitol of a united Spain, the city grew rapidly, and plenty of churches, palaces, and royal monasteries were built.
-Today, Madrid is a lovely, sophisticated city with an aristocratic air and a completely enjoyable city to visit for any length of time.
+From the time it became the capital of a united Spain, the city grew rapidly, and plenty of churches, palaces, and royal monasteries were built.
+Today, Madrid is a lovely, sophisticated city with an aristocratic air and a delightful city to visit for any length of time.
 We feature Madrid in most of our wine and culinary tours.

 The first impression one has of Madrid is its understated elegance.
-There are wide tree-lined boulevards, a multitude of beautiful parks, ostentatious fountains and marble statues, but then you find perfectly charming, unpretentious cafes on nearly every corner.
-There are places of splendid beauty, like the Plaza de Oriente, which contains the Royal Palace and the Opera House; the fabulously relaxing Retiro gardens; the art nouveau inspired neighborhood of Alonso Martinez, the Tapas Quarter of La Latina and the cosmopolitan Gran Via boulevard (built in the early 1900’s and inspired by New York’s Broadway.
+There are wide tree-lined boulevards, a multitude of beautiful parks, ostentatious fountains and marble statues, but then you find utterly charming, unpretentious cafes on nearly every corner.
+There are places of splendid beauty, like the Plaza de Oriente, which contains the Royal Palace and the Opera House; the fabulously relaxing Retiro gardens.
+The art nouveau inspired neighborhood of Alonso Martinez, the Tapas Quarter of La Latina and the cosmopolitan Gran Via boulevard (built in the early 1900s and inspired by New York’s Broadway.

 Shopping is great in Madrid, with a variety of neighborhoods and styles of “Compras” to choose from.
-The Puerta del Sol is the shopping nucleus of the city, with tourist trap shops selling kitsch castanets, key chain bulls and Flamenco dolls; but you can find some wonderful authentic shops amidst the tat.
+The Puerta del Sol is the shopping nucleus of the city, with tourist-trap shops selling kitsch castanets, key chain bulls, and Flamenco dolls, but you can find some wonderful authentic shops amidst the tat.
 You’ll find random shops selling cigars, or old books, wines and artisan cheeses, and some shops only selling gentlemen’s hats.
 Young trendy shoppers should head to the Chueca-Tribunal area for hip, alternative shops.
-Fuencarral Street in particular, is a beacon for “Fashionistas.”
-For chic shopping, head to Serrano and Velasquez streets, and to the “Golden Mile” street of Jose Ortega y Gasset.
+Fuencarral Street, in particular, is a beacon for “Fashionistas.”
+For chic shopping, head to Serrano and Velasquez streets, and the “Golden Mile” street of Jose Ortega y Gasset.
 Here you will find swish Italian shops, top Spanish boutiques, fabulous wine shops (Lavinia is a wine lover’s paradise) and posh delis

 Gastronomy & Wine

-The cuisine you find in Madrid’s Tapas Bars represent nationwide Spanish cuisine, including Basque, Catalan, Andalusian, Galician, Mallorcan and Castillian, just to begin.
-Typical Tapas include: Pimientos Rellenos de Bacalao (Roast red peppers stuffed with cod and bchamel sauce), Gambas a la Plancha (Grilled, unpeeled prawns), Jamon Serrano or Jamon de Bellota (the latter being the superior of the two and the best Spanish Ham you can ever hope to taste in your life, made with acorn-fed pigs), Patatas Bravas (common all over Spain, they are potatoes fried in olive oil and doused with a spicy sauce made of peppers, Papika and chilli) and Albondigas (meatballs made with veal and onions, served with a piquant sauce).
+The cuisine you find in Madrid’s Tapas Bars represents nationwide Spanish cuisine, including Basque, Catalan, Andalusian, Galician, Mallorcan, and Castillian, to begin with.
+Typical Tapas include Pimientos Rellenos de Bacalao (Roast red peppers stuffed with cod and bechamel sauce), Gambas a la Plancha (Grilled, unpeeled prawns), Jamon Serrano or Jamon de Bellota (the latter being the superior of the two and the best Spanish Ham you can ever hope to taste in your life, made with acorn-fed pigs), Patatas Bravas (common all over Spain, they are potatoes fried in olive oil and doused with a spicy sauce made of peppers, Paprika, and chili) and Albondigas (meatballs made with veal and onions, served with a piquant sauce).

-Built in the late 1700’s under Charles III (Carlos Tercero) The wonderful Prado Museum houses one of the world’s greatest art collections including: Velazquez, Goya, Bosch, Tiziano, Rubens, Brueghel, Fra Angelico, El Greco, Zurbaran, Botticelli and Caravaggio.
-It is ridiculously goof value to enter (less than 5 euros), and you can spend the day without even seeing one tenth of the tremendous collection.
-Famous paintings include “Las Meninas” and “The Triumph of Bacchus” by Velazquez, “The Clothed and Nude Maja”, “The Third of May, 1808” and “The Wine Harvest” by Goya, and “The Garden of Delights” and “The Adoration of the Magi” by Hieronymous Bosch.
+Built-in the late 1700s under Charles III (Carlos Tercero), The wonderful Prado Museum houses one of the world’s most significant art collections, including Velazquez, Goya, Bosch, Tiziano, Rubens, Brueghel, Fra Angelico, El Greco, Zurbaran, Botticelli and Caravaggio.
+It is ridiculously good value to enter (15 euros), and you can spend the day without even seeing one-tenth of the tremendous collection.
+Famous paintings include “Las Meninas” and “The Triumph of Bacchus” by Velazquez, “The Clothed and Nude Maja,” “The Third of May, 1808” and “The Wine Harvest” by Goya, and “The Garden of Delights” and “The Adoration of the Magi” by Hieronymous Bosch.

 The Puerta del Sol

-17th century square, which is the tourist hub of Madrid.
-Called “the Gateway of the Sun”, this square is actually said to be located in the exact center of Spain.
+17th-century square, which is the tourist hub of Madrid.
+Called “the Gateway of the Sun,” this square is said to be located in the exact center of Spain.
 The square is Madrid’s most popular meeting place.
-“El oso”, the bronze bear statue, climbing up Madrid’s symbol- the strawberry tree-, is prime meeting point.
-There are plenty of delightful monuments in La Puerta del Sol, including the building that used to be Madrid’s post office back in the 1760’s, the clock tower, the huge Tio Pepe Sherry sign, and a statue of Charles III right in the middle.
+“El oso,” the bronze bear statue, climbing up Madrid’s symbol- the strawberry tree is a prime meeting point.
+There are plenty of delightful monuments in La Puerta del Sol, including the building that used to be Madrid’s post office back in the 1760s, the clock tower, the large Tio Pepe Sherry sign, and a statue of Charles III right in the middle.
 This is where the New Year’s Eve festivities are centered around.

 La Cava Baja- 17th century "Tapas Alley" and "Tapa Hopping"

-The palace was built on the site of the old “Alcazar” of the Hapsburg Rulers, which on Christmas of 1734 was destroyed by a fire.
+The palace was built on the site of the old “Alcazar” of the Hapsburg Rulers, which was destroyed by a fire in 1734.
 The royal residence took 26 years to be rebuilt, enough time for two Bourbon monarchs to come and go!
 It’s a splendid building covering almost 400,000 square feet, surrounded by manicured gardens.
 The rooms contain frescoes painted by Masters, walls covered with red velvet and lined with silver, tapestries from the Royal Factory of Tapestries, bronze “rococo” sculptures, in addition to dazzling collections of Chinese ceramics and Roman busts.
 The Royal Palace is located in the most beautiful square in Madrid, the Plaza de Oriente.
-Facing the palace, across the plaza is the Royal Opera House.
+Facing the palace, across the plaza, is the Royal Opera House.